Performance Portable Monte Carlo Neutron Transport in MCDC via Numba: Discussion, Conclusions, and Future Work

 Work in MC/DC is ongoing.
-We are continually exploring novel variance reduction techniques and adding new functionality.
-We will implement a no-stop mesh-boundary tracking algorithm, optimize our data structures, and explore methods of kernel profiling with the goal of identifying code hotspots sections of MC/DC for targeted optimizations.
-We also plan on adding better tracking schemes to OpenMC to improve it's solution for transient problems as well.
-On GPUs specifically, work is ongoing to support compilation to AMD GPUs via a patch to Numba that allows for AMD compilation and execution\footnote{https://github.com/ROCm/numba-hip}.
-Intel also offers a patch to compile to their GPUs via Numba\footnote{https://github.com/IntelPython/numba-dpex} and future work include building support for their accelerators as well.
-On all GPU types we also plan to extend support to multi-GPU simulations via existing MPI frameworks.
+We are continually exploring novel variance reduction and hybrid Monte Carlo techniques, and adding new functionality.
+For GPU development specifically we are currently investigating use of unified memory between the CPU and GPU as well as extending support to Intel GPUs.
 We will continue to improve MC/DC, making it a portable application for rapid methods development enabled by Python and Numba.